Biden touts a $25M haul from fundraiser featuring Barack Obama and Bill Clinton

 Obama and Clinton uniting forces behind Biden could help the incumbent weather the unique political challenges that his predecessors — who both had higher approval ratings than Biden during their reelection campaigns — did not have to face: the aftermath of a worldwide pandemic, the Jan.
 6 insurrection, turmoil over abortion access, and a growing protest vote campaign over the Israel-Hamas war in Gaza.

-A star-studded cast will also appear with the former presidents and Biden, including Mindy Kaling, Ben Platt and Stephen Colbert hosting the event.
+A star-studded cast also appear with the former presidents and Biden, including Mindy Kaling, who hosted, and Stephen Colbert, who moderated a conversation with the three presidents.

 The Trump campaign notes that Biden hasn't had to spend money fending off primary challengers, like Trump has.
 The Trump campaign also is just now getting access to the Republican National Committee support since officially securing the nomination.